Lotus Eletre: Battery and platform

-The Eletre is based on the Lotus Premium architecture for the company's future C-segment and E-segment electric models.
+The Eletre is based on the Lotus Premium Architecture for the company's future C-segment and E-segment electric models.
 After the Type 132, two more SUVs and a sports car are planned to be released.

+For model year 2024, The Lotus Eletre is available in three trim levels: base, S, and R. All models are equipped with a 112.0-kilowatt-hour lithium-ion battery that supports charging speeds up to 350 kilowatts.
+The base and S trims feature a dual-motor powertrain producing 603 horsepower and 524 pound-feet of torque, while the range-topping R trim boasts a more powerful setup (with an uprated rear motor), generating 905 horsepower and 726 pound-feet of torque.
+The R version, furthermore, is equipped with a 2-speed gearbox for the rear motor.
+The Eletre R can reach 60 mph in 2.9 seconds.

 Technology

 In a teaser video released by Lotus, a LiDAR sensor is shown rising from the roof of the Lotus Eletre.
 Also shown through teasers are digital side mirrors and a floating infotainment system.

-Type 134

-The Type 134 is a smaller EV SUV.